solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 role-based access control (Azure
 RBAC)][Identity and access management (IAM)] natively built into the management platform.
 Azure RBAC is a system that provides fine-grained access management of Azure resources.
-Using Azure RBAC, you can segregate duties within your team and grant only the amount of access to users that they need to perform their jobs.
+Using Azure RBAC, it is possible to segregate duties within teams and grant only the amount of access to users that they need to perform their jobs.

 ## Azure management tools

 The flexibility and variety of Azure's management tools make it intuitive for any user, irrespective of their skill level with certain technologies.
-As your skill level and administration needs mature, Azure has the right tool to match your needs.
+As an individual's skill level and administration needs mature, Azure has the right tools to match those needs.

 ![Azure service management tool maturity progression.]

 ### Azure portal

-When you are just starting, the **Azure Portal** gives developers a quick view of the state of their Azure resources.
-It supports extensive user configuration and simplifies custom reporting.
-The **[Azure mobile app]** provides similar features for mobile users.
+As a new Azure user, the first resource a person will be exposed to is the Azure Portal.
+The **Azure Portal** gives developers and architects a view of the state of their Azure resources.
+It supports extensive user configuration and simplifies reporting.
+The **[Azure mobile app]** provides similar features for users that are away from their main desktop or laptop.

 ![The picture shows the initial Azure service list.]

-Azure runs on a common framework of backend resource services and every action you take on the Azure portal translates into a backend set of APIs developed by the respective engineering team to read, create, modify, or delete resources.
+Azure runs on a common framework of backend resource services and every action that is taken in the Azure portal translates into a call to a set of backend APIs developed by the respective engineering team to read, create, modify, or delete resources.

 #### Azure Marketplace

-[Azure Marketplace][17] is an online store that contains thousands of IT software applications and services built by industry-leading technology companies.
-In Azure Marketplace you can find, try, buy, and deploy the software and services you need to build new solutions and manage your cloud infrastructure.
+[Azure Marketplace][23] is an online store that contains thousands of IT software applications and services built by industry-leading technology companies.
+In Azure Marketplace it is possible to find, try, buy, and deploy the software and services needed to build new solutions and manage the cloud infrastructure.
 The catalog includes solutions for different industries and technical areas, free trials, and also consulting services from Microsoft partners.

 ![The picture shows an example of a Azure Marketplace search results.]

 #### Evolving

-Moving your workload to Azure lifts some of the administrative burdens, but not all.
-Even though you don't have to worry about the data center, you are still responsible for how you have configured those services and the access your teams have to those resources.
+Moving workloads to Azure alleviates some of the administrative burdens, but not all.
+Even though there is no need to worry about the data center, there is still responsiblity for how services are being configured and the access teams, users and applications are authorized with to those resources.

-By using the existing command-line tools and REST APIs, you can build your own tools to automate and report on your configurations based on any organizational requirements that are required.
+By using the existing command-line tools and REST APIs, it is possible to build custom tools to automate and report on resource configurations that do not meet any organizational requirements that are required.

 ### Azure PowerShell and CLI